Fun activities for pre-schoolers to encourage learning

 They can be grown indoors or in pots, but don't plant them outside too soon and when you do, watch out for slugs!
 Your child can look after their sunflower and learn what it needs to help it grow.

-If you’d like to grow something your child can keep indoors, you could make a grass-head person or monster, by putting a few scoops of grass seeds into an old sock, then filling it with compost and fastening the end with an elastic band.
-Pop it into a yogurt pot, water regularly and your child will love watching the ‘hair’ grow!
+If you'd like to grow something your child can keep indoors, you can make a grass-head person or monster by putting a few scoops of grass seeds into an old sock, them filling it with compost and fastening the end with an elastic band.
+Pop it into yogurt pot, water regularly and your child will love watching the 'hair' grow!

 Enjoy a nature walk, looking out for seasonal flowers, such as daffodils, blossom on trees and baby animals in Spring.
 Talk about all the colours your child can see around them and how each season compares.
 You could even sit down and listen to see what sounds you can hear, such as bees buzzing, birds singing or rustling in the bushes.
 Give your child a notepad and pencil for them to keep a record of all the things they see and hear, by writing or drawing pictures.
 They could use this as inspiration for a picture or painting.
 This could be a good opportunity to practise describing what they saw.

-Let the kids help make some treats to help them follow instructions and have fun weighing out the ingredients.
-If you have young children, ask them to find the ingredients from the list, e.g. point out the word “flour” in the recipe and ask them to look at the ingredients on the worktop to see if they can match the word on the packaging.
-‘Birds nests’ with mini eggs are really simple for young children to make and they’ll love eating them afterwards too!
-This might result in lots of mess but the children can learn that baking includes cleaning up after themselves too!
+Let the kids help make some treats to help them follow instructions and have fun weighting out the ingredients.
+If you have young children, ask them to find the ingredients from the list, e.g. point out the word "flour" in the recipe and ask they to look at the ingredients on the worktop to see if they can match the word on the packaging.
+'Bird nests' with mini eggs are really simple for young children to make and they'll love eating them afterwards too!
+This might result in lots of mess but the children can learn that baking includes cleaning up after themselves.